jmce22/pands-problem-sheet/README.md

     Write program that takes a positive floating-point number as input and outputs an approximation of its square root: it should be our own function, rather than using any built-in functions for square roots.

-This week's task
+The lectures for Week 6 covered functions (defining and calling), passing arguments into functions and returning variables.\
+The task required us to research how to create a function which takes in an input of a positive floating point number, and outputs an approximation of its square root.
+I took the lecuturers suggestion on board of researching the Newton Raphson method to use for the task, and I firstly read the Wikipedia page to familirise myself with the algebra.
+I saw that arranging the formula could produce what is called the Babylonian method of finding square roots, which takes a simpler formula than the unarranged form, and from searching on YouTube I found a very helpful video which outlined how to implement this formula in python (https://www.youtube.com/watch?v=xdlIFw5EM4w).

-The Newton Raphson method can produce an accurate estimate for the square root of a number as follows:
+On outline for how the Newton Raphson method can produce an accurate estimate for the square root of a number is as follows:
-Let 'a' be the number whose square root we are seeking, and let a = x^2 ie. x is the square root.
+* Let 'a' be the number whose square root we are seeking, and let a = x^2 ie. x is the square root.
   This is equivalent to finding the value for x at which the function f(x) = x^2 - a = 0.
   Therefore f'(x) = 2x

-By Newtons method, the first approximation for the square root, x(1), is equal to x(0) - (f(x(0))/ f'(x(0))), where x(0) is an initial guess for the square root.
+* By Newtons method, the first approximation for the square root, x(1), is equal to x(0) - (f(x(0))/ f'(x(0))),
+  where x(0) is an initial guess for the square root.

-Simplifying the notation, "better guess" = x - ((x^2 - a)/(2*x))
+* Simplifying the notation, "better guess" = x - ((x^2 - a)/(2* x))
   Provided the inital guess is a good one, a few iterations of this formula should generate an accurate estimate of the square root 'x'.

-The right hand side of the formula can be rearranged to make it easier write a script:
+* The right hand side of the formula can be rearranged to make it easier write a script:
-"better guess" = 0.5(2*x - (x - (a/x))
+  "better guess" = 0.5(2* x - (x - (a/x))
   = 0.5(x + (a/x))

 <details>